 Vendors include both commercial and food vendors.
-These uses are intended to be short-term or seasonal in nature and may be dismantled and removed from the site from time to time.
+These uses are intended to be shortterm or seasonal in nature and may be dismantled and removed from the site from time to time.

 - .1 Vendors shall be responsible for - I. complying with all statutes, regulations, and bylaws whether federal, territorial, or municipal - II. obtaining all licenses and permits required at the vendor's own expense - III. the supply and maintenance of garbage receptacles and disposal of garbage to an approved disposal site - IV. maintaining the lands in the vicinity of their operation in a clean, litter-free, and tidy state - V. not interfering with the quiet use and enjoyment of the surrounding areas by the public - VI. supplying proof of valid public liability insurance when located on lands owned by the City. - .2 Each vendor shall apply to the City for permission to operate using a temporary development permit.
-Each application shall - specify the type and nature of the proposed business

-- II. include a sketch showing their desired location - a) The required sketch shall have dimensions and show the proposed site in relation to existing developments in the area. - III. obtain the signature of the land owner as an indication of permission to occupy the space allocated - .3 Upon receipt of a temporary development permit to create a vendor stall, the City shall - I. review each application - II. request any additional information deemed necessary by the City - III. approve, approve with conditions, or refuse the application - .4 Any non-mobile activity involving the construction of a temporary structure shall be required to obtain a temporary development permit. - .5 Vendors shall be limited to - a mobile refreshment stand completely contained within a trailer, a motorized vehicle, a bicycle, a push-cart, an approved container, or some other non-mechanized means; - II. a temporary commercial operation completely contained within a trailer, a motorized vehicle, a bicycle, a push-cart, an approved container, or some other non-mechanized means. - .6 Vendors shall not be permitted anywhere other than the site specified in the City's approval. - .7 Temporary electrical hook-up shall be allowed, subject to the vendor stall meeting all applicable codes and regulations. - .8 The City may inspect any temporary vendor facility to ensure compliance with this policy.
-If non-compliance is found, the City has the right to revoke the approval for such use.
-Ongoing operation of a temporary vendor permit shall not be inferred as a right or entitlement.
+Each application shall - I. specify the type and nature of the proposed business - II. include a sketch showing their desired location - III.
+The required sketch shall have dimensions and show the proposed site in relation to existing developments in the area. - IV. obtain the signature of the land owner as an indication of permission to occupy the space allocated - .3 Upon receipt of a temporary development permit to create a vendor stall, the City shall - I. review each application - II. request any additional information deemed necessary by the City - III. approve, approve with conditions, or refuse the application - .4 Any non-mobile activity involving the construction of a temporary structure shall be required to obtain a temporary development permit. - .5 Vendors shall be limited to - I. a mobile refreshment stand completely contained within a trailer, a motorized vehicle, a bicycle, a push-cart, an approved container, or some other non-mechanized means; - II. a temporary commercial operation completely contained within a trailer, a motorized vehicle, a bicycle, a push-cart, an approved container, or some other non-mechanized means.